Immanuel College, Bushey: History and aims

-Immanuel College (formally named The Charles Kalms – Henry Ronson Immanuel College) was founded by Lord Jakobovits in 1990 to affirm Orthodox Jewish values and provide secular education.
+Immanuel College (formally named The Charles Kalms – Henry Ronson Immanuel College) was founded by Chief Rabbi Immanuel Jakobovits in 1990 to affirm Orthodox Jewish values and provide secular education.
+It was named in honour of Jakobovits.

+The Immanuel College Preparatory School opened in autumn 2011 with a Reception class.
+In December 2024, it was announced that the prep school would close at the end of the 2024–25 school year in response to increased financial pressures.

 A report by The Sutton Trust placed Immanuel College in the top 2% of schools nationally in terms of its students' success in gaining admission to the 13 most competitive research universities.